-Fort Simpson Métis
+Fort Simpson Métis / Fort Simpson

-European fur traders and settlers began to associate with and marry indigenous people soon after they arrived in the Americas.
+European fur traders and settlers began to associate with and marry Indigenous people soon after they arrived in the Americas.
 In the early years, children of those unions were usually raised in one culture – either European or Aboriginal.
 But as time passed, the offspring of mixed marriages began to combine elements of both cultures, to produce something original – new Aboriginal peoples, the Métis.

 Constant travels inspired portable art – exuberant song, dance and fiddle music and skillfully decorated clothing.
 Some Métis formed permanent settlements around trading centres.
 The buffalo hunt was an important organizing feature of other, more mobile Métis groups.
 For eastern Métis, a fishing economy shaped settlement patterns.